z5267282/mve/manuals/viewer.md

 # description
-Start a new session to log desired video transformations.
+Start a new session to log desired video transformations based on the files in `remaining.json` .

 A new folder in `queue/` is created with the timestamp `current`-like folder structure.

+If there are any folders in `errors/` , the earliest folder in here is treated as `remaining.json` .

 # usage
 ```